12 High-Quality Airbnb Alternatives for Any Budget

-In these cases, rather than reverting back to a characterless hotel, try one of these Airbnb alternatives.
-These alternatives range from direct competitors, to smaller sites catering to a tiny niche.
+So why not try one of these Airbnb alternatives instead?
+These range from Airbnb’s direct competitors, to smaller vacation rental sites catering to tiny niches.
 Between these, you’ll definitely find what you’re looking for.

-Not only does this offer amazing value for money, but you can also experience an entirely different side to a location that you wouldn’t normally see, while making friends in the process.
+Not only does this offer genuine value for money, but you get to experience an entirely different side to a location that you wouldn’t normally see while making friends in the process.

 With around 1000 properties, Kid&Coe is scarcely a replacement for Airbnb, but it does deserve a special mention.
 Each of these beautiful properties has been hand-picked to ensure it’s absolutely perfect for families.
 There will be books and toys galore, highchairs, cribs, gardens.
 The works.

 Having a selection of child-ready houses in many of the worlds most visited cities will be a godsend to many families, and a shortcut to spending far less time hunting for a kid-friendly vacation rental.

 Although originally set up as a European alternative to Airbnb, 9Flats has grown to offer vacation rentals around the world.
 Most of 9flats’ listings are actually hosted by the property’s owner, so you can usually gather local knowledge and recommendations directly from your host.

 As an added bonus, you also have the option to pay in cash on arrival (provided that option has been activated by the host) after paying a small deposit on the site.

 Although it’s not a direct competitor to Airbnb, Behomm is worth a mention.
 This is an exclusive global exchange site for creatives who love to travel .
 “You stay at my home for free while I stay at yours.”
 If your host is up for it, you can also stay at their home for free while they’re around, too.